yaaminiv/yaaminiv.github.io/_posts/2022-11-01-November-2022-Goals.md

 **Hawaii Gigas Methylation**:

-I will revisit this paper after EPIMAR.
+I will revisit this paper in December.

 - Address Rajan's edits
 - Return to `methylKit` for better interpretation